 A variety of tonewoods are used for crafting wooden flutes – generally woods that have a high degree of density.
 Choice will usually depend on the players needs, but financial considerations and availability also play their role.
 Some tonewoods, most noticibly cocus wood and some varieties of rosewood, are now very hard to find and therefore very expensive.

-This page offers information about the tonewoods that are most commonly used for making flutes – some of which have risen to more prominent use due to the scarcity of the classic tone woods such as Cocus, African Blackwood and certain varieties of Rosewood and Boxwood.
+This page offers information about the tonewoods that are most commonly used for making flutes – some of which have risen to more prominent use due to the scarcity of the classic tone woods such as Cocus wood (unfortunately no longer available), African Blackwood and certain varieties of Rosewood and Boxwood.

-African Blackwood is often the first choice of Irish flute players due of it's exceptionally bright tone and power.
-A spindly hardwood tree that takes at least sixty years to mature, African Blackwood grows in Eastern Africa where it is known as Mpingo.
+African Blackwood (also known as Grenadilla) is often the first choice of Irish flute players due of it's exceptionally bright tone and power.
+An often spindly hardwood tree that takes at least sixty years to mature, African Blackwood grows in Eastern Africa where it is known as Mpingo.
 The timber is extremely hard and heavy, and makers of woodwind musical instruments prefer it to ebony because of its fine tonal and acoustic properties, extreme stability and resistance to saliva.
 Due to overuse, the availability of suitable quality African Blackwood has declined in recent years although there are now local organisations in East Africa dedicated to its management and sustainability.
 More info »

-- Tonal properties: Strong, bright and focused with plenty of volume.
+- Musical properties: Strong, bright and focused with plenty of volume.

 - View: Martin Doyle six key flute in African Blackwood »